 - Businesses in Wales should contact Business Wales.

-- Scottish businesses can apply to Scottish Enterprise.
+- Scottish businesses should contacts Scottish Enterprise.

 - In Northern Ireland, R&D grants are available through Invest NI.